Ecophysiology: Temperature

 In response to extremes of temperature, plants can produce various proteins.
 These protect them from the damaging effects of ice formation and falling rates of enzyme catalysis at low temperatures, and from enzyme denaturation and increased photorespiration at high temperatures.
 As temperatures fall, production of antifreeze proteins and dehydrins increases.
 As temperatures rise, production of heat shock proteins increases.
 Metabolic imbalances associated with temperature extremes result in the build-up of reactive oxygen species, which can be countered by antioxidant systems.
 Cell membranes are also affected by changes in temperature and can cause the membrane to lose its fluid properties and become a gel in cold conditions or to become leaky in hot conditions.
 This can affect the movement of compounds across the membrane.
 To prevent these changes, plants can change the composition of their membranes.
 In cold conditions, more unsaturated fatty acids are placed in the membrane and in hot conditions, more saturated fatty acids are inserted.

 Plants can avoid overheating by minimising the amount of sunlight absorbed and by enhancing the cooling effects of wind and transpiration.
 Plants can reduce light absorption using reflective leaf hairs, scales, and waxes.
 These features are so common in warm dry regions that these habitats can be seen to form a 'silvery landscape' as the light scatters off the canopies.
 Some species, such as Macroptilium purpureum, can move their leaves throughout the day so that they are always orientated to avoid the sun (paraheliotropism).
 Knowledge of these mechanisms has been key to breeding for heat stress tolerance in agricultural plants.

-Plants can avoid the full impact of low temperature by altering their microclimate.
+Plants can avoid the full impact of low temperatures by altering their microclimate.
 For example, Raoulia plants found in the uplands of New Zealand are said to resemble 'vegetable sheep' as they form tight cushion-like clumps to insulate the most vulnerable plant parts and shield them from cooling winds.
 The same principle has been applied in agriculture by using plastic mulch to insulate the growing points of crops in cool climates in order to boost plant growth.